What is ENGL 101 - Academic Writing?

 How do we assess student learning?

-Are you an ENGL 101 instructor wanting to schedule a Library Day session?
+Would you like to schedule a Library Day session?

 Need more information?Do you have questions, comments, or suggestions?